AUSTRALIAN BIBLICAL REVIEW

 TIMOTHY J. M. LING, The Judaean Poor and the Fourth Gospel (SNTSMS 136; Cambridge: CUP, 2006).
 Pp. xvii + 245. £53.00/$US90.00.

-in spirit (Matt 5:3).
+L.’s fourth chapter is titled, “The Judaean Poor,” and this chapter describes different types of poverty peculiar to Judea: economic, social and socio-economic.
+This chapter offers a brief excurses on the makarism, “Blessed are the poor”(Luke 6:20) ‘… in spirit” (Matt 5:3).
 Here he argues that the statement in Matthew reflects the piety of the poor for whom Deutero-Isaiah promises a great reversal.
 This L. claims, expresses the piety of virtuoso religion in first-century Judea.
-When examining the usages of the poor in the New Testament the term seems to be addressed to the religious attitude of poverty, particularly witnessed in the life of Jesus and his close followers.
+When examining the usages of ‘the poor’ in the New Testament the term seems to be addressed to the religious attitude of poverty, particularly witnessed in the life of Jesus and his close followers.